Skip to content

 Property Description

 Secret definition name A name for the secret definition.
+You will use this name to refer to the secret from elsewhere in the Data Productivity Cloud (for example, when specifying a password in a connector), regardless of the secret name used in the secrets manager or key vault.
 Any whitespace added to the start or end of the secret definition name is automatically trimmed.

-Description An optional, referential description for the secret.
-Max 256 characters.
+Description An optional description for the secret.
+Maximum 256 characters.

-Secret Name For a Hybrid SaaS solution only, select a named entry created in AWS Secrets Manager.
+Secret name Select a named entry created in AWS Secrets Manager or Azure Key Vault.

-Secret Key For a Hybrid SaaS solution only, select a named secret key tied to your secret name.
+Secret Key For AWS deployments only.
+Select a named secret key tied to your secret name.

 5. Click Create secret.

-• You can sort the Secret definitions menu by name or description.
+You can sort the Secret definitions list by name or description.

-• Once you've created a secret definition, click the more button ... next to your secret and click View secret details if required.
+Once you've created a secret definition, click the more button ... next to your secret and click View secret details.
+This will display the details of the secret defintion, but won't show the value of the secret itself.

 1. Enter the Secret definitions tab.